PsykeSPB/EGP/readme.md

 3. Test it with `gulp` command.
 If it executes without errors, you are ready to start development.

+Dont forget to set project name, description and author in `package.json` file.

 ## Usage

 Source files should be stored at `src/` folder in any structure of subfolders.